Chaucharian/json2validations/README.md

 <h1 align="center">json2validations</h1>

-json2validations is a schema builder.
-Its main purpose is to create form validations from a JSON.
+json2validations is a schema builder and Schema Definition the main purpose is to create form validations from a JSON.

-This library inherits the idea of how [JSONSchema Epecification](https://cswr.github.io/JsonSchema/) agroups entities, but tries to be a more declarative way of creating form validations.
+It allows implementing complex data validation logic via declarative schemas for your form data, without writing code.

 ## Table of contents